After a few minutes of shining the spot around, I picked up a pair of bunny eyes. I tapped lightly on the roof of the cab.

 Back-tracking was always the hardest because now I was a good few pounds heavier.
 Over the last 3 months I'd spent with Jim, I'd gotten a good Bush education so I was able to find my way back out to Burgooney Road, no problem at all.
 I stopped for a rest as it was now really hot.
 I took a small sip of water and rolled miself a Drum.

 Although the body had acquired the habit of smoking, I did not smoke a lot.
-Not because I didn't want to mind you, but it is always more difficult to smoke in an environment that has clean, pure air.
+Not because I didn't want to, but it's always more difficult to smoke in an environment that has clean, pure air.
 Smoking in the city was much easier because of all the lead pollution and various other contaminations.

 I was glad to see Burgooney dirt road because the Room was now getting fairly heavy and the sweat was streaming down from under the brim of mi squatters hat.
 When I got back to use the house yard, Jim was busily building a new Avery that looked like it was going to be 5 times the size of his old one.